Dubai Creek Tower: Construction

+Delay

-On April 4, 2020, Emaar Properties, developer of the Tower and surrounding area, halted construction temporarily due to the COVID-19 pandemic.
+On 4 April 2020, Emaar Properties, developer of the Tower and surrounding area, halted construction temporarily due to the COVID-19 pandemic.
 At that time, no construction activity had occurred on the site of Dubai Creek Tower for almost two years.
 All mentions and renders of the tower were removed from the project's website at some point during July or August 2020.
-As of December 7, 2020, the suspension of construction was declared indefinitely until the government allows work to resume once the pandemic is under control.
+As of 7 December 2020, the construction was delayed indefinitely until the government allowed work to resume once the pandemic was under control.

+In August 2023, Emaar Properties' founder, Mohamed Alabbar, confirmed that Dubai Creek Tower was undergoing a redesign process to enhance its architectural concept.

+New plan

+In February 2024, Alabbar announced that the tower would be reduced in height to be shorter than Burj Khalifa, with the first look at the redesigned tower expected "within the next couple of months".
+However, Dubai Creek tower will still become one of the tallest structures in the world.
+Construction restarted in March 2024, with the final design initially expected to be unveiled in April 2024.
+As of November 2024, there have been no updates regarding the progress of the tower.